Dikefx/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly = This scriptD displays current ditrectory contents in long format with user ans group IDs displayed numerically.
 5-listfilesdigitsonly = This script list all files contemnts of the current directory with digit only.
-6-firstdirectory = This scripts creates a directory in a location /tmp/
+6-firstdirectory = This scripts creates a directory in a location /tmp/ 7-movethatfile = This script Move the file betty from /tmp/ to /tmp/my_first_directory.